howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 correctAnswer: 3
 ---

-In this section, you're going to connect your GraphQL server with the [Prisma](https://www.prisma.io) service which provides the interface to your database.
+In this section, you're going to connect your GraphQL server with the [Prisma](https://www.prisma.io) database service which provides the interface to your database.
 The connection is implemented via [Prisma bindings](https://github.com/graphcool/prisma-binding).

 ### Updating the resolver functions to use Prisma bindings